100-year-old describes robbers as 'scum'

 The masked gang also removed his personal alarm before leaving Mr Gillespie's home.

-He described those behind the robbery as "absolute scum", adding: "It doesn't matter if you are old or young, to break into anybody's house is just not right."

-PSNI Detective Constable Richard Donnell said the attack as "disgusting and cowardly."
+PSNI Detective Constable Richard Donnell said the attack was "disgusting and cowardly".

 "Thankfully, the man was not physically injured during the incident, however, he has been left shaken by the ordeal," he said.